dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 > Always-on USB also causes sleep problems in macOS.
 Ensure it is disabled in your BIOS Configuration.

 Now, you have to move your configured EFI folder from the USB installer to your system's EFI partition.
 Fetch `MountEFI` and `OpenCore Configurator` again and mount the EFI partitions of both your USB installer and your system (system partition is usually `disk0`).
-Copy `Boot` and `OC` from the EFI folder in your USB installer to the EFI folder of your system.
+Copy the EFI folder in your USB installer to the EFI partition of your system.

 At this point, your system is now bootable without the need for your USB installer.